History of the Palace of Westminster: Old Palace

 The House of Commons, which did not have a chamber of its own, sometimes held its debates in the Chapter House of Westminster Abbey.
 The Commons acquired a permanent home at the Palace in St Stephen's Chapel, the former chapel of the royal palace, during the reign of Edward VI.
 In 1547 the building became available for the Commons' use following the disbanding of St Stephen's College.
 Alterations were made to St Stephen's Chapel over the following three centuries for the convenience of the lower House, gradually destroying, or covering up, its original mediaeval appearance.
 A major renovation project undertaken by Christopher Wren in the late 17th century completely redesigned the building's interior.

 The Palace of Westminster as a whole began to see significant alterations from the 18th century onwards, as Parliament struggled to carry out its business in the limited available space and ageing buildings.
 Calls for an entirely new palace went unheeded as instead more buildings of varying quality and style were added.
 A new west façade, known as the Stone Building, facing onto St Margaret's Street was designed by John Vardy built in the Palladian style between 1755 and 1770, providing more space for document storage and committee rooms.
-The House of Commons Engrossing Office of Henry (Robert) Gunnell (1724–1794) and Edward Barwell was on the lower floor beside the corner tower at the west side of Vardy's western façade.
+The House of Commons Engrossing Office of Senior Parliamentary Officer, Henry (Robert) Gunnell (1724–1794) and Edward Barwell was on the lower floor beside the corner tower at the west side of Vardy's western façade.
 A new official residence for the Speaker of the House of Commons was built adjoining St Stephen's Chapel and completed in 1795.
 The neo-Gothic architect James Wyatt also carried out works on both the House of Lords and Commons between 1799 and 1801, including alterations to the exterior of St Stephen's Chapel and a much-derided new neo-Gothic building, referred to by Wyatt's critics as "The Cotton Mill" adjoining the House of Lords and facing onto Old Palace Yard.

-The palace complex was substantially remodelled, this time by Sir John Soane, between 1824 and 1827.
+The palace complex was substantially remodelled, this time by John Soane, between 1824 and 1827.
 The medieval House of Lords chamber, which had been the target of the failed Gunpowder Plot of 1605, was demolished as part of this work in order to create a new Royal Gallery and ceremonial entrance at the southern end of the palace.
 Soane's work at the palace also included new library facilities for both Houses of Parliament and new law courts for the Chancery and King's Bench.
 Soane's alterations caused controversy owing to his use of neo-classical architectural styles, which conflicted with the Gothic style of the original buildings.